 A fair can be a good place for the novice to develop an eye for art.
 There is something for everyone, no matter their level of expertise.
 At art fairs you can browse, mingle with other art lovers, ask questions of the experts, compare prices, and evaluate.
 And, some of the offerings can rival works sold at the most prestigious galleries and auctions.
 Find dates for local fairs in the art section of your local newspaper, or search the Internet for calendars.

 Aside from the obvious activities such as doing research, viewing gallery websites, and networking with other collectors, artwork is being bought and sold on the Internet in astounding numbers these days.
 Elimination of the high overhead of galleries and auction houses is an added benefit of purchasing online.
 As with all Internet activities, make sure a reputable gallery or dealer is behind the website before you click the “buy” button.
-Some good online sites to visit are Masterworks, Paddle8, Exhibition A, and Saatchi Art.
+A good online site to visit is Masterworks.

 Pros & Cons of Investing in Art

 - Physical Asset.
 A big plus for many investors is the fact that you control the asset.
 It is in your care, not in the hands of an investment firm.
 Many people have a hard time trusting others with their investments, especially when wrongdoings and SEC investigations consistently make front page news.
 An art investment is all yours – the management, care, and storage are your responsibility.